Heads of family businesses help guide future research

 “We want to be good businesses first.
 Independently of whether we are family-owned or not, it is crucial that we lead sustainable and transparent companies,” said Edwin Booth, Chairman of Booths.

-The Centre for Family Business is an internationally-recognised research centre at the Institute for Entrepreneurship and Enterprise Development of Lancaster University Management School that is dedicated to supporting this highly important sector.
+The Centre for Family Business is an internationally-recognised research centre at the Department of Entrepreneurship, Strategy and Innovation of Lancaster University Management School that is dedicated to supporting this highly important sector.
 Family businesses are the most common form of commercial organisation around the world.
 Families own a majority stake in 81 per cent of UK unquoted companies.
 Of these, 79 per cent are explicitly identified as family businesses.

 The Centre for Family Business at Lancaster is examining how it will be able to offer the best support to these businesses through world-class academic research and also by business engagement and development of education programs.